 For too long the deck has been stacked against the working poor, the middle class, and small businesses.
 We need an economy that works for everyone.
 My experience creating and growing several businesses gives me a unique perspective.
-I understand the burdens faced by small business, and how that affects our middle class.
+I understand the burdens faced by small businesses, and how that affects our middle class.

 A strong middle class is necessary for our country to be successful.
 I became an American because I saw the promise of the American dream and knew that with a fair shot and hard work, I too could have my own piece of that dream.
 In Congress, my goal will be to achieve policies that support strengthening and expanding the middle class of this country so that anyone can have the same opportunity that I did.